 The CDC recommends receiving both vaccines, even after having COVID-19, with the following in mind:

-that your flu vaccination should be postponed for no less than 10 days from your positive test result; at least 10 days after your symptoms first began; and only if you have no fever without the use of fever-reducing medicines for 24 hours.
+- If you currently have COVID-19, both your flu and COVID-19 vaccination should be postponed for no less than 10 days from your positive test result; at least 10 days after your symptoms first began; and only if you have no fever without the use of fever-reducing medicines for 24 hours.

 - Even if you have no or very mild symptoms, you should postpone getting your vaccinations to avoid exposing others — including your health care provider and other patients — to the virus that causes COVID-19.

 - If you had a known exposure to a person with COVID-19, you should also wait to receive your vaccinations until your quarantine period has ended.

 After that, the CDC reports that it is safe to receive both your flu and COVID-19 vaccines, and you can even receive them at the same time.
 It’s also important to note that the flu vaccine cannot give you the flu and the COVID-19 vaccines cannot give you COVID-19.
 Additionally, neither the flu vaccine nor a COVID-19 vaccine makes you more vulnerable to the other illness.